Furnace Not Heating in Manteca, CA

 Is furnace repair urgent in Manteca's climate?+

-Manteca experiences summer highs averaging 95°F, making a functioning HVAC system essential for safety and comfort.
+Manteca experiences summer highs averaging 95°F and winter lows around 38°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 We offer 24/7 emergency service for urgent situations.

 What should Manteca homeowners know about hvac for their homes?+